cewing/training.python_web/source/presentations/week02.rst

 * how to identify yourself

-* how to find a partner
+* how to find a conversation partner

 * how to ask for information